Sommos/flutter_animation/README.md

 This program is designed to test the flutter and dart Algorithms that initializes the principles of Flutter animation.
 In the repository you will be given a on-board view of my basic animation aimed to express these very concepts

+This has been built into a web application accessible here: https://sommos.github.io/flutter_animation/

 <br>
 </br>